The way I work

 In 2005 I moved in to a position with Victoria Police, providing in-house counselling assisting members with a variety of issues from trauma, depression and anxiety to relationship problems, adjustment difficulties and parenting worries.
 I also provided organisational support, including psychoeducation, recruitment, psychological screening, and well-being program development.
 I held a few positions at Victoria Police over five years with a variety of roles and responsibilities including assisting in the development of an Alcohol and Other Drug treatment program.

-I have been working in private practice since 2009, initially in a small group practice, and then on my own in Flemington since 2014.
+I have been working in private practice since 2009, initially in a small group practice, and then on my own in Flemington and then Moonee Ponds since 2014.
 I've seen a wide variety of clients, predominantly adults and young adults with varying backgrounds and presenting issues.

 Since leaving Victoria Police for Private Practice work, I've also been involved with Monash University research teams.
 The Children’s Recovery Project team - providing screening and assessment services to children of families affected by the 2009 Victorian bushfires.
 The Refugee treatment team - providing and evaluating psychological therapy with children of refugee families who had been affected by trauma.
 The Gambling treatment evaluation study - where I provided Cognitive Behavioural Therapy (CBT) to participants who identified as problem gamblers.